alrtas/sales-register/README.md

 To complete the challenge, in Frontend there is another application (Docker) running in Python that implements a simple CLI system, where it is possible to create a Sale and it is also possible to show a list of sellers with the highest sum of sales value

 ## Disclaimer
+Due to the time given and invested in the project, only the minimum for a visual version was completed, so it is not even close to a productive version.
+Simple but time-consuming items are missing, such as validation of inputs on the front end, better detail in the construction of the front end, 100% code coverage of all services, or something simpler like the IP of the servers, is coded in the application while should be something more dynamic, front end calls backend directly without going through a gateway api to provide security, caching...

 ## Stack
 ### Front-end: